 When is the REED process used for Initial Evaluations?

-The IEP Team may conduct a REED for an initial evaluation if appropriate.
+The IEP Team may conduct a REED for an initial evaluation.
 While the REED process is not required by law for an initial evaluation, it is considered best practice to collect and review all existing evaluation data on a student before beginning an initial evaluation.

 When is the REED process used to re-determine eligibility?

 For students who receive special education services, eligibility status must be reviewed every three years, unless the parent and the district agree that reevaluation is not necessary.
 The REED may be conducted anytime during the 36-month period, but the evaluation must be completed by the date identified and documented by the IEP Team.
 It is considered best practice to do the evaluation at a time when the data gathered could also be used for the next IEP meeting.